UgnisSoftware/design-system-builder/README.md

 Goals (must be achieved before releasing 1.0v)
   - zero configuration, use the web tool to build your app json or use it locally with 'npm install ugnis'
   - simple, make right things easy to do.
+  - play nice with existing apps, can be introduced in small steps.
   - powerful enough to write any application, Ugnis is written with Ugnis itself
   - scalable for humans - show connections between state, events and view nodes, no need to go through thousands of line of code to build the mental mode, no need to grep action names.